siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 u_+(x,y)+u_-(x,y)=u_b(x,y).
 $$

+So the $\sin^2+\cos^2=1$ decomposition means that the total incoming budget is recovered as **one** conserved output-channel budget, spatially distributed across the two output arms of the Mach-Zehnder recombination.

-The available local forward budget at recombination is therefore
+The available local forward budget of that recovered output-channel budget is therefore

 $$
 J_{\mathrm{in}}(x,y)=J_{\mathrm{out}}(x,y)=u_b(x,y)c.
 $$

-To describe the raw overlap before resolving it into the complementary output branches, write the two returned arm amplitudes as
+To describe the raw overlap corresponding to that same recovered output-channel budget before expressing it in the complementary
+$\cos^2/\sin^2$ arm decomposition, write the two returned arm amplitudes as

 $$
 a_1(x,y)=\sqrt{\frac{u_b(x,y)}{2}}\,e^{i\phi_1(x,y)},\qquad